Skip to content

 Are infrared heaters expensive to run in winter?

-Why winter heating costs rise
+Why heating costs increase in winter

 How infrared heating performs in cold weather

-• Rooms feel warm faster
+• Rooms feel warm more quickly

 • Heaters do not need to run continuously